roman-milk/roman-milk.github.io/my-boss-slut.md

+===

- ****** My Boss' Slut Ch.
-04 ****** byE.Z.Riter© He handed me another piece of paper.
+He handed me another piece of paper.
 It was a detailed plan.
 I was stunned when I read it.
 I could not believe this was going to happen to my wife, to my Becky.
 It would be worse than the whipping.
 I guess he could read my face.

  "Don't worry.
 She'll love it.
 I'll explain just to make sure you understand.
 Each morning before you go to work, attach her wrist restraints to the corner of your bed, to spread her arms and keep her from escaping.
 Her legs won't be bound.
 Use the heavy chain in this box to bind her wrists to the headboard.
 Then, with these small gold chains and clamps, attach her nipples to her wrist restraints.
 That way, every movement she makes will pull on her nipples.
 Lubricate the butt plug and stick it up her ass.
 Insert the vibrator and turn it to high.
 Finally, put the leathers around her to hold the vibrator and butt plug in place."